Alec Greven: How to Talk to Moms and Dads!

 According to Alec, the great things about dads are that they “help you become you … one big thing your dad does for you is when you fall off your bike, your dad will help you up, but makes you get back on.
 It’s stuff like that.”

 He cites a recent chess game, where his dad didn’t just let him win.
-“When I pay chess with my dad, he helps me with tips and tricks, but goes his hardest … if he just let me win, I would get too confident and then when I am actually playing someone else who is dad’s height, I would get beaten.”
+“When I play chess with my dad, he helps me with tips and tricks, but goes his hardest … if he just let me win, I would get too confident and then when I am actually playing someone else who is dad’s height, I would get beaten.”

 Alec says the way to get to dad’s heart is to “help out around the house without being asked.”

-He also talks about avoiding what he refers to is dad’s dark side.
+He also talks about avoiding what he refers to as dad’s dark side.
 “You don’t want to get on dad’s dark side.
 I say it depends on his mood and your attitude.
 Dad could be in a bad mood, but if you have a very good attitude you could take him to the good side!
 If he’s in a good mood and you have a bad attitude, you could take him to his dark side – that’s definitely not fun.”

 As far as moms go, Alec says they are really “smart cookies,” and tend to be enforcers of tough rules like drinking milk instead of soda.
 One of his best tricks: “If you want to watch a movie or something, you ask dad first, so he then says yes and mom can’t get angry with you because you never even asked her!”